 In response to higher prices, US beef production has increased over 5% since 1996.
 This was achieved mainly through higher average dressed weights, which increased 9.4% over the period, since the total number of cattle slaughtered was relatively stable.
-These higher slaughter weights have been attained in part by a 10.9% increase in feedlot net placements.
+These higher slaughter weights have been attained in part by a 10.9% increase in net placements in feedlots.

-Meanwhile US cow slaughterings have decreased significantly from 7.274 million head in 1996 to 5.761 million head in 2001, but heifer slaughterings increased over the period as producers have taken advantage of the higher beef prices.
+Meanwhile US cow slaughterings have decreased significantly from 7.274 million head in 1996 to 5.761 million head in 2001, but heifer slaughterings increased over the period as producers have taken advantage of the higher beef prices (USDA 2001).
 Market analysts in the US and in Australia have been anticipating an easing in heifer slaughter numbers for two years now.
-This would indicate a move towards a herd build up phase - the start of a new cattle cycle.
+This would indicate a move towards a herd build up phase (MLA 2001b) and would signal the start of a new cattle cycle.

 However this has not yet happened.
-The USDA in its recent Livestock, Dairy and Poultry Situation and Outlook (27August 2002) noted that due to the severe 2000 winter and dry conditions in spring 2001, hay stocks were depleted.
+The USDA in its recent Livestock, Dairy and Poultry Situation and Outlook has described the background to the current US beef industry situation.
+During 2000 drought covered many of the cow-calf production areas of the US with drought continuing into the winter over the Pacific Northwest and Southwest Texas.
+Along with the severe winter and dry conditions in spring 2001, hay stocks were depleted.
 Attracted by the relatively good feeder cattle prices, the poor feed outlook induced producers to sell calves early including heifers to maintain their breeding herds.
-Beef production has been higher than expected, prices have been driven lower and both total cattle and cow numbers continued to fall.
-Current high levels of yearling heifers in feedlots indicate that herd rebuilding has not yet commenced.
+The impact of a high cow slaughterings ratio on subsequent year's total cattle numbers over the last three cattle cycles is illustrated in Figure 12.